keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 It is the question of the LDM design to determine for which columns a date dimension should be created.
 One rule of thumb is that different date columns in a single table should have different date dimensions.
 On the other hand, you might want to share a date dimension between different tables --- a *main* date representing an event of something.
-It is also possible to have different date dimensions representing e.g. a calendar year and a fiscal year.
+It is also possible to have different date dimensions representing, e.g., a calendar year and a fiscal year.

 {: .image-popup}